CrayLabs/SmartSim/examples/MPO/README.rst

 Three scripts are included in this directory to show how optimization methods can be interchanged easily.
-We will dicuss them briefly here, but for more information, please see the CrayAI repository.
+We will discuss them briefly here, but for more information, please see the CrayAI repository.

 The ``Grid`` strategy is useful if you have a specific set of